Dishan765/WorkTimer/README.md

 * Used chart.js library to create a barchart.
 * Used blueprints and application factories in Flask.
-* Used an Object Relational Mapping to create and query MySQL database.
+* Used  Object Relational Mapping (ORM)-sqlalchemy to create and query MySQL database.